Fortnite-Datamining/Fortnite-Datamining/README.md

 ## How It Works

 A [GitHub Actions workflow](.github/workflows/fetch.yml) runs every 30 minutes to fetch data from Fortnite's public APIs.
 When data changes (new cosmetics, shop rotation, build updates, etc), the differences are committed to this repo.
-You can browse the [commit history](../../commits/main) to see exactly what changed and when
+You can browse the [commit history](../../commits/main) to see exactly what changed and when or check [Twitter](https://x.com/FortDatamining)

 ## Tracked Data